coezbek/cem/README.md

 ### crequire

-crequire is a replacement for require for situations where bundler would be overkill.
+`crequire` is a replacement for `require` for situations where bundler would be overkill.
 It solves the frustration of having to manually install gems to run a particular ruby script which requires other gems.

-For example when you want to require 'qml' from the 'ruby-qml' gem, use the following line:
+For example when you want to require `qml` from the `ruby-qml` gem, use the following line:

 ```
 crequire 'qml', 'ruby-qml'
 ```

-This will attempt to require qml and if it can't be found in the local RubyGems, then it will try to `gem install ruby-qml`
+This will attempt to require `qml` and if it can't be found in the local RubyGems, then it will try to `gem install ruby-qml`

 ### Array::with_progress

-Monkey patches array to return an enumeration which prints progress while lazy evaluating the enumeration.
+Monkey patches `Array` to return an enumeration which prints progress while lazy evaluating the enumeration.

 ```
 require 'cem'